 In late August or early September, your cyclamen will begin putting on fresh foliage.
 Water the plant thoroughly, pouring out any water that collects in the saucer.
 Water again every time the upper inch (2.5 cm.) of the soil becomes dry.

 Add a liquid houseplant fertilizer for flowering plants monthly, mixing it according to the package instructions.
-Set the plant in a south-, east-, or west-facing window, and you’ll soon have a new flush of cyclamen flowers.
+Set the plant in a south, east, or west-facing window, and you’ll soon have a new flush of cyclamen flowers.

 Now that your cyclamens are blooming again, you’ll want to keep them in bloom as long as possible.
 Two essential ingredients are cool night temperatures and frequent deadheading.
-Cyclamens thrive in cool temperatures, and they like night temperatures as cool as 40 degrees Fahrenheit (4 C.).
+Cyclamens thrive in cool temperatures, and they like night temperatures as cool as 40 degrees F. (4 C.).